wilsonzlin/ooml/src/ooml/14/0/Classes/View extension.md

 Normally, when inheriting a class, the view of the parent class is not inherited in any way, shape, or form.
-However, this can be allowed, by declaring an **extension point** on the parent class's view:
+However, this can be allowed, by declaring an **extension point** on the parent class's view, using an `ooml-extension-point` tag:

 <!-- start tabbed sections -->